CIS565-Fall-2014/Project6-DeferredShader/README.md

 ![Title Image](result/diffuse_bling.jpg)

 #Toon shading
-What I did in toon shading is that I tried to find the boundaries or silhouette by finding the place where the normal has enormous change.
+What I did in toon shading is that I tried to create the boundaries or silhouette by finding the place where the normal has enormous change.
 In addition, instead of using the continuous RGB to shade the color, I divided the RGB into 5 segments to make the toon like shading.
 ![toon shading result](result/toon.jpg)